Information taken from the DFE website

 Public sector equality duty

-The Equality Act 2010: advice for schools outlines how your school can demonstrate compliance with the public sector equality duty – for example, including details of how your school is:
+The Equality Act 2010: advice for schools provides information as to how your school can demonstrate compliance with the public sector equality duty.
+For example, including details of how your school is:

 - eliminating unlawful discrimination, harassment and victimisation and other conduct prohibited under the Equality Act 2010